Xercius/Trading-Card-Game-Tracker/README.md

 - **.NET SDK**: 8.0 (pinned via `global.json`)
 - **Entity Framework Core**: 9.0.9 (Sqlite provider, design, and tools packages)

+### Minimal developer seed data
+- Ensure you are in the `api` directory, then run `dotnet run seed` to populate the SQLite database with three sample games and sets for UI testing.
+The command runs migrations first, skips if any cards already exist, and exits without starting the web server.

 ## Recent API additions
 - `GET /api/cards/{id}/printings` – returns the available printings for a card, ordered by set and collector number.
 - `GET /api/cards/{id}/sparkline?days=30` – returns aggregated value points for the card across its non-proxy printings.